apereo/cas/docs/cas-server-documentation/integration/Attribute-Definitions.md

 |-------------------------|--------------------------------------------------------------------------------------------------------
 | `key`                   | Attribute name, as resolved by the CAS [attribute resolution engine](Attribute-Resolution.html)
 | `name`                  | Attribute name to be used and shared with the target application during attribute release.
-| `friendlyName`          | (Optional) Friendly name of the attribute shared with the target application during attribute release.
 | `scoped`                | (Optional) If `true`, the attribute value be scoped to the scope of the CAS server deployment defined in settings.
 | `encrypted`             | (Optional) If `true`, the attribute value will be encrypted and encoded in base-64 using the service definition's defined public key.
 | `attribute`             | (Optional) The source attribute to provide values for the attribute definition itself, replacing that of the original source.